HisaoLabSUSTC/TPOSS/README.md

 ## Dataset

-The whole dataset is avaliable at [TPOSS Dataset](https://www.kaggle.com/datasets/guotongwu/tposs-dataset), you can download all the `.m` files and put them into `./data` folder.
+The whole dataset is avaliable at [TPOSS Dataset](https://www.kaggle.com/datasets/guotongwu/tposs-dataset), you can download all the `.mat` files and put them into `./data` folder.

 ## Algorithm